 Due to a number of factors, the taxes due and insurance costs may change from year to year.
 When this happens, we analyze the balance in your escrow account each year to see if you have enough escrow funds to cover the anticipated costs.
 The annual escrow analysis adjusts the escrow portion of your payment to forecast that you have sufficient funds in your escrow account to pay your anticipated insurance and tax bills when we receive them.
 This will likely result in an increase in your total monthly mortgage payment since insurance and tax premiums tend to increase from year to year.
 In some instances where these annual premium costs are lower, your total monthly payment may decrease.

 To learn more about the escrow process, take a few minutes to review the Frequently Asked Questions below.
-The last item is sample annual escrow analysis statement for you to review.
+The last item is a sample annual escrow analysis statement for you to review.

 If you have any questions, feel free to contact our Customer Service Center at 1.800.220.2497.